Traineeships for bachelor and master students

 An Erasmus traineeship must be arranged in direct contact with a department or research group at UCPH.
 This means that students are responsible for the initial contact with the relevant professor, researcher, or research group and for planning the traineeship.

-Search for relevant professors, researchers and research groups
+Search for relevant professors, researchers, and research groups

-The International Education office cannot help students find a relevant professor, researcher or research group.
+The International Education office cannot help students find a relevant professor, researcher, or research group.
+Search for relevant persons here

 Please note that students must have a clear motivation and argumentation for doing the Erasmus traineeship before they contact the relevant professor, researcher, or research group.